 3% rainforest at 600-1,000 metres

-The nature here has more in common with the Malaysian forest than the forest
+The nature here has more in common with the Malaysian forest than the

-Khao Sok is taller, darker, more humid and evergreen.
+in Khao Sok is taller, darker, more humid and evergreen.

 Climate

 Khao Sok is actually the wettest area in Thailand.
-But dont let that
+But dont let

-as much as 3.5 metres in one year.
+it can rain as much as 3.5 metres in one year.